espocrm/documentation/user-guide/printing-to-pdf.md

 The following way is available since 5.3.0 version.

-Example, printing contact names of an opportinity:
+Example, printing contact names of an opportunity:
 ```
 {{#each contactsIds}}
     {{var this ../contactsNames}}